Housing Contract Terms & Conditions

 If you have any questions, please contact the Office of Housing and Residence Life at 662.329.7127

-MUW will update its housing policies and may further amend its student housing contract, as needed, as additional information and public health recommendations regarding COVID-19 become available.
-This Addendum is incorporated into and shall amend and supplement the 2021-2022 Student Housing Contract between you and the MUW.
-In the event of a conflict between this Addendum and the student housing contract, the terms of the Addendum shall control.
-By signing this Addendum, accepting your housing assignment, or occupying your assigned room or apartment, you agree that you have read, understand, and are bound by this Addendum as well as the 2021-2022 Student Housing Contract.
+The W will update its housing policies and may further amend its student housing contract, as needed, as additional information and public health recommendations regarding COVID-19 become available.
+This Addendum is incorporated into and shall amend and supplement the 2022-2023 Student Housing Contract between you and The W. By signing this Addendum, accepting your housing assignment, or occupying your assigned room or apartment, you agree that you have read, understand, and are bound by this Addendum as well as the 2022-2023 Student Housing Contract.

 Please read and initial each paragraph:

-_____I understand that if I need to self-quarantine or isolate, I should immediately contact the Office of Housing and Residence Life for assistance.
+I understand that if I need to self-quarantine or isolate, I should immediately contact the Office of Housing and Residence Life for assistance, and I promise to follow the directives of The W Health Center and/or Office of Housing and Residence Life during the quarantine or isolation period.

-_____I acknowledge and agree that, if I receive a positive test result for COVID-19 from a medical provider other than an on-campus provider, I will report my test results to MUW Health Center and the Office of Housing and Residence Life immediately.
+I acknowledge and agree that, if I receive a positive test result for COVID-19 from a medical provider other than an on-campus provider, I will report my test results to The W Health Center and the Office of Housing and Residence Life immediately.

-_____I understand that the best way to reduce my risk of exposure and minimize the spread of COVID-19 to is to follow the public health recommendations issued from the CDC, and therefore I agree to:
+I understand that the best way to reduce my risk of exposure and minimize the spread of COVID-19 to is get vaccinated and to follow the public health recommendations issued from the CDC, and therefore I agree to:

 - Wash my hands often with soap and water for a least 20 seconds.